International Women's Day

 That’s why I embrace International Women’s Day whole heartedly and why it needs to be celebrated in an all-girls environment.
 It’s a day for inspiration and change.
 It is a day to choose to challenge.

 It is an opportunity for us all, to recognise how far women have come as we together, men and women, aspire to gender equality and raise awareness of how far we still need to go.

 It is important to celebrate the trailblazing women that have come before us, celebrate those driving change today and commit to opening up opportunities for those who will follow in making our world more equitable.

 So why does this all matter?
 It matters because we are not there yet.

-I encourage you all to take time today to thank the amazing women in your lives who have encouraged, inspired and motivated you to be the strong, confident and intelligent woman you are today.
+I encourage you all to take time this week to thank the amazing women and men in your lives who have encouraged, inspired and motivated you to be the strong, confident and intelligent woman you are today.

 What will the next generation say about our generation's contribution to gender equality?
 Will our generation have maintained momentum, or escalated it?

 I know which one I would like to be remembered for.